10 easy ways to find competitions

 There are still lots of comps to enter in magazines and newspapers, and lots of them don’t make it to comping forums and websites so they don’t get many entries.

-I have a Readly subscription that I use to search lots of daily papers and magazines quickly – but if you have a library card you can use the Pressreader app to access loads of publications for free!
+If you have a library card you can use the brilliant Pressreader or Libby apps to access loads of publications for free.
 Pick up free mags and papers at train stations and shopping centres too.

 9. Email newsletters

 Do you delete brand newsletters without reading them?
 They can be a good source of low entry competitions, particularly if they’re from smaller companies or local businesses.
 If you don’t have time to open all your emails and check them, do a quick inbox search for ‘competition’ or ‘giveaway’ in your message content before you delete.
 If your inbox is overloaded, read my post Tips for a Tidy Inbox to get it cleared!

 10. Competition listings sites & forums

 If you want the easy way to find comps then of course you can work your way through the hundreds of comps collated by websites like Competition Database, Loquax, and Latest Deals.
 The advantage of registering and using these sites is that they track which competitions you’ve entered.
 The disadvantage is that lots of other people are visiting the sites and entering the same comps as you!
 See my post List of UK competition websites for more recommendations – and which sites you should avoid.

 Enjoyed reading this?
 Check out these posts too: